Best Guide To Calasetta, Sardinia: 7 Beaches + Attractions

 Take a day trip to Carloforte

-Located on San Pietro island, Carloforte is a 30-minutes ferry ride from Calasetta, and with so many daily departures it is an easy day trip – though to be fair, I think it deserves more than just a day.
+There are many daily departures so it is an easy day trip from Calasetta – though to be fair, I think Carloforte and San Pietro Island deserve more than just a day.

-If you intend to explore the island rather than just the village, make sure to take your car to Carloforte.
+If you intend to explore the island rather than just the village, you can take advantage of the convenient rates for the car ferry.

-Make sure to read my post A Complete Guide To Carloforte And Isola Di San Pietro, Sardinia.
+My post A Complete Guide To Carloforte And Isola Di San Pietro, Sardinia highlights more places to visit and things to do in this unique island.

-Practical Information To Plan Your Trip To Calasetta
+Practical Guide To Plan Your Trip To Calasetta Sardinia

 How to get to Calasetta

-Calasetta is 85 km far from Cagliari, Sardinia’s capital, on Sant’Antioco island, in the Sulcis Archipelago, which is connected to mainland Sardinia via an isthmus.
+Calasetta is 85 km (52.8 miles) from Cagliari, Sardinia’s capital, on Sant’Antioco Island, in the Sulcis Archipelago, which is connected to mainland Sardinia via an isthmus.
 You can get there by car or public transportation.

 By car

-Follow SS130 all the way to Carbonia, from where you must follow SS126.
+Follow SS130 all the way to Carbonia.
+From there you must follow SS126.
 The overall trip will take you around 1.5 hours

 By public transport